open-mmlab/mmpretrain/docs/en/tutorials/backbone.md

 ## Build backbones by interface

 MMClassification provides the `build_backbone` interface to build backbones.
-The needed parameter is a dictionary, including the backbone network type parameter `type` and other configurable parameters.
-The backbone currently supported by MMClassification can be found in [here](https://github.com/open-mmlab/mmclassification/blob/master/mmcls/models/backbones/__init__.py), and the relevant parameters of the backbone network can be found in [API ](https://mmclassification.readthedocs.io/en/latest/api.html#module-mmcls.models.backbones).
+It expects to pass in a dictionary, including the backbone type parameter `type` and other configurable parameters.
+The backbone currently supported by MMClassification can be found in [API Docs](https://mmclassification.readthedocs.io/en/latest/api/models.html#backbones).

 ```note
 When using the related tools provided by MMClassification, such as train, test and other tools, the build_backbone interface will be implicitly called to construct the backbone network!